-Test Case Identification (ID) and Description with Relevant Cybersecurity Framework Subcategories Device Cybersecurity Capabilities Manufacturer Nontechnical Supporting Capabilities Ability to update the device's software through remote (e.g., network download) and/or local (e.g., removable media) means.
-Ability to store and process session identifiers.
-Ability to identify and track sessions with identifiers.
-Ability to enforce access to memory space through the kernel.
+Test Case Identification (ID) and Description with Relevant Cybersecurity Framework Subcategories Device Cybersecurity Capabilities Manufacturer Nontechnical Supporting Capabilities Ability to enforce access to memory space through the kernel.
 Ability to prevent a process from accessing memory space of another process.
 Ability to obtain and validate certificates.
 Ability to identify unique users interacting with the device (to allow for user session monitoring).
 RPM-6 Security Continuous Monitoring: Malware Protection Demonstrate the ability to protect the network and end points from malicious services by blocking the service before a connection is made.
-DE.CM-1 Ability to monitor specific actions based on the IoT device identity.
+DE.CM-1 DE.CM-2 DE.CM-7 DE.CM-7 DE.CM-8 Ability to monitor specific actions based on the IoT device identity.
 Ability to access information about the IoT device's cybersecurity state and other necessary data.
 Ability to monitor for organizationally defined cybersecurity events (e.g., expected state change) that may occur on or involving the IoT device.
 Ability to support a monitoring process to check for disclosure of organizational information to unauthorized entities.
-(The device may be able to perform this check Providing information that describes the types of system monitoring information generated from, or associated with, the IoT device and instructions for obtaining that information.
+(The device may be able to perform this check itself or provide the information necessary for an external process to check).
+Ability to monitor changes to the configuration settings.
+Ability to detect remote activation attempts.
+Ability to detect remote activation of a collaborative computing device/component (e.g., microphone, camera).
+Ability to define the characteristics of unapproved content.
+Providing information that describes the types of system monitoring information generated from, or associated with, the IoT device and instructions for obtaining that information.
 Providing documentation describing the types of monitoring tools with which the IoT device is compatible, and recommendations for how to configure the IoT device to best work with such monitoring tools.
+Providing documentation describing how to perform monitoring activities.
+Providing descriptions of the types of physical access practices, and manufacturer suggested hardware or other types of devices, that can be used to prevent unauthorized physical access